qazxcdswe123/obsidian-hugo/content/Learn C in 1 Hour.md

 }
 ```

+In `C`, pass by reference is only a illusion!
-- Quesion: How to return an array?
+- Question: How to return an array?

 ___